nagi1/hackpanel/README.md

 <!-- Title and slug-->

-# Hackpanel[WIP]: Client and API for Hacks/Bybass creators
+# Hackpanel: Client and API for Hacks/Bybass creators

-> Hackpanel provides fast and easy way for Hacks/Bybass creators to control access to their apps using keys and HWID.
+> Hackpanel provides fast and easy way for Hacks/Bybass creators to control access to their apps using keys and [HWID](https://geologismiki.gr/Documents/How%20does%20registration%20work.pdf).
 > to help them focus more on creating awesome hacks!

 <br>